AdamKyle/flare/resources/info/tips/section-1.md

 pick level appropriate enchantments and start enchanting till all 75 items are done.
 If there are any good items in there that you want to use, equip them and discard the rest by either stopping auto battle and selling them, on the market or by disenchanting for [gold dust](/information/currencies) which is vital in some quests.

+The Shop won't take your enchanted gear and there is no player to player trade, your only option is to disenchant what you created, or sell them on the market board in hopes someone buys them, thus you can start making some coin.

 ## You won't get far ...

 So you might be enjoying the auto battling and buying shop gear and look, ooo shiny green items are falling from the sky.
 But without the right enchantments for your class,